elisee/Modrog/README.md

     - (Team) Find a pixel artist!
 Waiting on mockups from Timothée
     - (Tutorial) Build it!
-    - (Gameplay) Add back client-side script editing and display script errors somewhere
+    - (Gameplay) Add back client-side script editing and display script errors somewhere -> Move towards some visual scripting that is executed server-side and with instruction costs
     - (Gameplay) Add light checkerboard pattern on the floor?
     - (UI Desktop) Show focus outline only after navigating with keyboard once to avoid distracting players and hide after clicking with mouse
     - (UI Element) Allow dragging scrollbars